axelromero99/pixnotes/README.md

 Python Web Application for taking notes, with login/register system and user bann for 5 seconds after 3 attempts of login.
 Styled with Bootstrap and NES.css framework.

 You will be able to create an user, login, write notes and delete them.
-You notes will be conservated in the SQL database.
+Your notes will be conserved in the SQL database.

 ### Live Demos